binocarlos/dowding/README.md

 })
 ```

+#### parent

+You can instruct dowding to allocate a container onto a server that another container is running.

+This is useful in scenarios like `--volumes-from` where one container has a local dependency on another.

 #### least-busy

 When the above rules are not applied - the default behaviour is to pick the `least busy` server.